cavidano/visionlearning/_docs/audio.md

 {% endcapture %}

-{% include example-with-code.html content=fig_1 %}
+{% include code-example.html content=fig_1 %}

 ## Pronunciation

-To style a quote specifically for use within the module introduction, add the blockquote class to the `<blockquote>` element.
+Visionlearning users can hear and familiarize themselves with the correct pronunciation of specific terms, adding depth to their learning experience.

 ### Button Only

-I got to return the pronunciation button only is used on the glossary landing page term list view.
+The glossary term listing page includes an icon-only pronunciation button.
+Users can listen to the audio pronunciation of a term without navigating to its dedicated term page.

 {% capture fig_2 %}